tserg/marketplace/README.md

 npm install lite-server --save-dev
 ```

-Install the directory and navigate to it in your command line.
+## Setting up

-Launch your development blockchain in a separate window.
+Launch your development blockchain from a terminal.
 The default is Ganache.

 ```
 ganache-cli